by Dr. C.H. Weaver M.D. Medical Editor updated 4/2019

 - Overall response rate was 48% and among the 17 patients who received only one prior line of therapy.

-- Median progression-free survival for patients treated with the triplet was 8 months.
+- Average time to cancer progression for patients treated with the triplet was 8 months.

 - One-year overall survival rate was 62%.